WriteWrote/Planets-game-art/README.md

 3. planned next 4 planets and stages of Protector-satellites

 **ToDo:**
-1. draw five pair planets-satellite
+1. draw four pair planets-satellite
 2. redraw previous satelite, making it more special in view
 3. sun
 4. cosmic space